Presidency

 As per the IRFED Mission recommendations, priority was set on promoting Lebanese Tourism; and the National Council of Tourism was created.
 Touristic sites were renovated (Jeita grotto, excavations in Saida, Byblos, Tyr, Anjar, Tripoli), rest-areas were built near the sites, and promotion offices were opened in various European, Arab and American cities.
 (The number of hotels in the country, rose from 245 hotels in 1960, to 339 in 1970)

 In the environmental field, The Green Plan project was initiated, and the Litany Project and Qaraoun Dam were completed.
 The Green Plan offered advice for farmers and long-term credit facilities.
-It opened new roads, gave a prime importance to irrigation facilities (650 new water tanks were built), and distributed large number of saplings of a variety of trees, and undertook huge forestation campaigns and plans, covering tens of thousands of hectares.
+It opened new roads, gave prime importance to irrigation facilities (650 new water tanks were built), and distributed a large number of saplings of a variety of trees, and undertook huge forestation campaigns and plans, covering tens of thousands of hectares.

 The new Code of Urbanism and the Civil Organization Law aimed at organizing the construction sector and urbanism, and making shelters mandatory.
-Laws were put to protect the sea shore and green areas.
+Laws were passed to protect the sea shore and green areas.
 Small fishing ports were built for the fishermen along the coast.